Newcastle upon Tyne

 [Barrio Comida closed its doors for the last time in December 2017.
-They're now looking for a permanent venue, and hope to reopen in 2018 - their website now says they'll be opening in Durham "in the Spring of 2019"]
+They're now looking for a permanent venue, and hoped to reopen in 2018 - their website now says they'll be opening in Durham "in the Spring of 2019"]

 As Mrs Diner and I wandered along the Quayside, reflections of the Sage Gateshead and the Millennium Bridge all twinkly in the ink-pool Tyne, I must admit I was genuinely excited.
 Over the last few years, the fates and my diary had somehow conspired to prevent me from visiting any of Shaun Hurrell’s Barrio Comida pop-ups, so the news that he was moving into Adam Riley’s fish shack on the Quayside was very welcome indeed.

 This is the converted shipping container with the second best view in the world (the best being the outlook from Riley’s fish shack in Tynemouth).
 Anticipation can be the enemy of enjoyment, but in this case it was well placed.

 Mr Hurrell has cooked with, and for, some serious chefs down South including Marcus Wareing, Fergus Henderson and James Knappet, as well as Terry Laybourne up here.
 I don’t know how much any of those taught him about corn tortillas or mole sauce, or whether it was just Hurrell’s Californian childhood, where taquerias and taco trucks are a dime a dozen (and Mexican food is a necessary part of everyday life), but the happy news is that Barrio Comida is basically an out-of-the-park smash hit.
 I can also confidently report that Newcastle’s first taqueria is a whole gourmet level above many of Californian ones I’ve tried, and I’ve tried quite a few.